Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Explore All Topics

-Owing taxes can be stressful, especially if you can’t pay on time.
-In most cases, you’re not going to prison for tax evasion, rather you’ll face interest or penalties.
+Owing federal taxes and paying your tax liability can be stressful, especially if you can’t pay on time.
+In most cases, you’re not going to prison for tax evasion; rather, you’ll face interest or penalties if you can’t pay what you owe the Internal Revenue Service (IRS) by the original due date of the return.

-Even if you can’t pay by tax day, you should still file your return or at least file for a six-month extension.
+Even if you can’t pay by Tax Day, you should still file your tax return or at least file for a six-month extension.
 Then, review your options for how you can pay the IRS what you owe.

-In this article, we outline the consequences of not filing or paying on time, as well as what you can do if you owe the IRS.
+In this article, we outline the consequences of not filing your tax return or paying what you owe on time, as well as what you can do if you owe the Internal Revenue Service.

-You may wonder if it’s necessary to file your return if you can’t pay your tax bill.
-However, this is the most important thing.
-You should file your return or an extension to avoid the failure to file penalty.
+Taxpayers may wonder if it’s necessary to file their return if they can’t pay their tax bill.
+The answer is yes — it’s important to file your return or an extension to avoid the failure to file penalty.
 This penalty is equal to 5% of the unpaid balance, per month or part of a month, up to a maximum of 25% of unpaid tax.

-Note: The 5% per month penalty increases to 15% per month if the failure to file is due to fraud.
-For returns filed more than 60 days after the due date or extended due date, the minimum penalty is equal to the lesser of $210 or 100% of the unpaid tax (for returns required to be filed in 2019).
+Note: The 5% per month penalty increases to 15% per month if the failure to file is due to fraud by the taxpayer.
+For returns filed more than 60 days after the due date or extended due date, the minimum penalty is equal to the lesser of $485 or 100% of the unpaid tax (for returns required to be filed in 2024).

 Whether you owe back taxes or current taxes, you may be hit with significant penalties and interest accruals over time if you don’t pay.
-The failure to pay penalty starts at 0.5% of your balance due per month (capped at 25% of the back taxes you owe).
-The interest rate for underpayment of taxes is currently 6% in May of 2019 but can change quarterly.
+If you don’t pay the balance on your federal income tax return in full by the due date, you’ll create tax debt for yourself.
+You can be charged penalties and interest on your IRS tax debt until you pay it off.
+The failure to pay penalty starts at 0.5% of your unpaid balance due per month (capped at 25% of the back taxes you owe).
+The interest rate for late payment of taxes is currently 8% for July-September of 2024 but can change quarterly.

 What to do if you owe the IRS

-Understanding your options will help you determine what to do if you owe the IRS.
-That way you can come up with a plan.
-Here are some of the most common options for people who owe and can’t pay.
+Understanding your payment options will help you determine what to do if you owe the IRS.
+That way you can come up with a payment plan.
+Here are some of the most common options for people who owe federal tax and can’t pay.

 1. Set up an installment agreement with the IRS.

-Taxpayers can set up IRS payment plans, called installment agreements.
-The type of agreement you can get depends on your situation, including how much you owe and how soon you can pay the balance.
-You shouldn’t set up an installment agreement if you can pay the balance within 120 days (see #2 below).
+Taxpayers can set up an IRS payment plan, called an installment agreement.
+The type of agreement you can get depends on your tax situation, including how much you owe and how soon you can pay the balance.
+You shouldn’t set up an installment agreement if you can pay the balance within 180 days (see #2 below).

 Action required: Complete an online payment agreement or Form 9465.
 You won’t need to submit a financial statement for installment agreements of $50,000 or less.
-You can also get an expert to evaluate your situation and identify your best solution.
+You can also get a tax professional to evaluate your situation and identify your best solution.

-Advantages or disadvantages: If you set up an installment agreement, the penalty on your unpaid balance reduces to 0.25% per month, until you pay the full balance on schedule.
+Advantages or disadvantages: If you set up an installment agreement, the penalty on your unpaid balance reduces to 0.25% per month, until you pay the full IRS tax debt on schedule.
 Interest is charged at the short-term federal rate plus 3% (interest may change each quarter).
 Generally, the IRS can void agreements if you don’t pay on schedule.

 Forms: Form 433-A or Form 433-F is required if the balance is more than $50,000.
 You can pay through payroll deductions (Form 2159, Payroll Deduction Agreement).